Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Performance Assessment

 Table~\ref{tab:scores} presents the scores of the tested solvers, of which values are averaged across the instances for each benchmark track.
 Since we conduct ten independent runs for each instance, the score of a solver for an instance $i$ is the average of ten trails. $score(i) = 1$ indicates that a solver obtains the best solution for the instance $i$ among the competing solvers in all runs, and $score(i) = 0$ indicates that no feasible solution is obtained.
 We do not take the scores of the instances in which no solver obtains a feasible solution into account.
 We observe that the orders of the solvers' scores are identical to the ones in Table~\ref{tab:winins}.
 In addition, according to Figure~\ref{fig:heatscore}, there exist several instances in which no solver can obtain a feasible solution, and the solvers obtain the same or similar results in many instances, as shown in light yellow color, e.g., $score > 0.9$.
-Therefore, the high variance in scores occurs in a limited number of instances.
-Still, Figure~\ref{fig:heatscore} presents that NuWLS obtains better scores in more instances compared to the other solvers.
+Also, Figure~\ref{fig:heatscore} shows NuWLS obtains better scores in more instances compared to the other solvers.

 \begingroup \endgroup